-Halloween is over so I’m feeling kinda safe about writing a Christmas post now.
+Halloween is over so I’m feeling kinda safe about writing a Christmas article now.
 It may seem weeks off (7 and a bit to be exact) but if you’re hoping to make a few gifts this year you’ll need to get your skates on.
 I don’t buy gifts for anyone outside of my immediate family and this frees up time to make at least one gift a year, so I’m always in search of some sustainable ideas.
 Here are some that I’ve bookmarked over the years, along with suggestions on where to source materials.
-If none of these float your boat check out my previous post on handmade gifts and Christmas Crafting.
+If none of these float your boat check out my previous article on handmade gifts and Christmas Crafting.

 Quite a few of the ideas here are for crochet or knitting cause that’s one of my things.
 When I make toys I use organic ‘winter’ cotton from Sostrene Green and polyester filling recycled from old pillows, which I wash first of course!
 An alternative well-priced non-organic yarn is available from the yarn company Drops.
 Just google Drops suppliers and your location and you’ll find them.
 Alternatively join a knitting group and suggest starting a yarn collection.
 One of my knitting groups does this and we have a great collection of colourful cotton that saves us all a fortune when making colourful items.
 For any other materials I’ve included links to sustainable options where i can.